Best Nikon Z lenses

 |

 At the end of 2019, Nikon released the 85mm f/1.8 S, a popular focal length for portrait photographers that works very well with the 35mm f/1.8 from the same range.
-The 85mm f/1.8G for DSLR is a very famous lens despite its chromatic aberrations, delivering a quality close to the f/1.4G version which is much more expensive.
+The 85mm f/1.8G for DDSLR is a very famous lens despite its chromatic aberrations, delivering a quality close to the f/1.4G version which is much more expensive.

 For 800€, the price is consistent with the range.
 It will work quite well with the 35mm and will form a very suitable combo for many situations.